open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/springboot.md

 cSpell:ignore: springboot autoconfigure
 ---

-You can instrument a Spring Boot application with the [OpenTelemetry Java agent](automatic/_index).
+You can automatically instrument a [Spring Boot](https://spring.io/projects/spring-boot) application using the [OpenTelemetry Java agent](automatic/_index), or you can use the OpenTelemetry Spring Boot starter, as outlined below.

-Another option is to use the OpenTelemetry Spring Boot starter.
-The rest of this page document it.

 ## Getting Started